Hofknecht/SystemTrayMenu/README.md

 * share or like [youtube video](https://www.youtube.com/watch?v=xsi4Uv3-ZLg)
 * join or like us on [reddit](https://www.reddit.com/r/SystemTrayMenu/) and/or [Facebook](https://www.facebook.com/Systemtraymenu-114069060335483)
 * review or rating on [Sourceforge](https://sourceforge.net/projects/systemtraymenu/) or somewhere else
-* your ideas either as issues here in github or directly per mail
+* your ideas either as issues here on GitHub or directly per email

 Don't hesitate to donate if you appreciate SystemTrayMenu and would like to support our work.
 [![PayPal](https://www.paypalobjects.com/webstatic/de_DE/i/de-pp-logo-100px.png)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=Y9W6H5HXQPPUQ&source=url)